GNARC0TICS/GoatedVipsgg/databaseoverview.md

 ### Telegram Integration

 1. **User Verification Flow**:
-   - User initiates verification through Telegram bot or website interface
+   - User initiates verification through platform interface
-   - Request stored in `verificationRequests` table
+   - Request stored in `telegramVerificationRequests` or `goatedVerificationRequests` table
-   - Admin reviews and approves/rejects
+   - Admin reviews request details in admin dashboard
+   - Admin approves or rejects with optional notes
+   - On approval:
-   - On approval, record created in `telegramUsers` table linking to platform account
+     - User record in `users` table is updated with verification status and account details
+     - The verification request record is marked as approved with timestamp
      - User receives notification of verification status
-   - Account claiming can happen in either direction (Telegram → Platform or Platform → Telegram)
+   - Admin-based verification ensures security and prevents fraudulent claims
+   - All verification actions are logged for audit purposes

 2. **Challenge System**:
    - Admins create challenges in the `challenges` table